 Eight Stage: Posting Payment

-It includes taking the payments that you receive with payer remittance advice, putting this data to a record keeping system.
-Entering into a remittance agreement & electronic payment with heavy volume payers can reduce workload for your administrative team.
+It includes taking the payments that you receive with payer remittance advice, putting this data into a record-keeping system.
+Entering into a remittance agreement & electronic payment with heavy volume payers can reduce the workload for your administrative team.
 In light of that, it can diminish work considerably by processing remittance advice in various formats.

 Ninth Stage: Reviewing Analytics: